mobispectral/mobicom23_mobispectral/README.md

 ## Hyperspectral Reconstruction
 - MobiSpectral has a hyperspectral reconstruction model that was trained on images captured by a hyperspectral camera.
 - You can [reproduce our results using the pre-trained model](### Reproduce the Reconstruction Results using the Pre-trained Model).
-Alternatively, you can start by training the model from scratch, but this may take several hours and require downloading multiple extra gigabytes of training data.
+Alternatively, you can start by [training the model from scratch], but this may take several hours and require downloading multiple extra gigabytes of training data.

 ### Prerequisites
 - Workstation running Linux or MacOS